 - Dynamic content that is responsive to user input.

-- Information flows between site owner and site users by means of evaluation & online commenting.
+- Information flows between the site owner and site users using evaluation & online commenting.

 - Developed APIs to allow self-usage, such as by a software application.

-- Web access leads to concern different, from the traditional Internet user base to a wider variety of users.
+- Web access leads to concerns different, from the traditional Internet user base to a wider variety of users.

 - Curating with RSS

 - Social networking